6get-xiaofan/DarkMode2/README_EN.md

 ## 🧷Open Source License

-This open-source project follows the international MIT open-source license.
+This open-source project follows the international GPLv3 open-source license.
 Please read the LICENSE file for details.
 You can use all the code of DarkMode2 in personal or commercial projects, but you must include a copy of the MIT open-source license in your referenced project.

 This project uses third-party open-source libraries: